AdobeDocs/marketo.es-ES/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-field-sync/use-quick-sync-with-microsoft-dynamics-for-a-new-custom-field.md

    ![](assets/image2016-8-25-16-3a16-3a32.png)

-1. Vuelva a abrir la ventana emergente y seleccione de nuevo el campo.
+1. Vuelva a abrir la ventana emergente y vuelva a seleccionar el campo .

    ![](assets/select-field-reselect-hand.png)